-Now in its 31st year with a proud history behind it LACA -the school food people now faces a challenging period ahead, as a result of the Covid 19 pandemic and seeks to help shape the Government agenda for the future of school food provision.
+Now in its 32nd year with a proud history behind it LACA -the school food people are still facing a challenging period ahead, as a result of the Covid 19 pandemic and seeks to help shape the Government agenda for the future of school food provision.

 Since its inception, LACA has set out to inform, develop, represent and support its members through a range of initiatives and services.
 The membership is diverse, and includes public and private sector providers, client officers, dietitians and individual schools.
 There are also 250 associate members who are jointly responsible for the supply of over £400m per annum of food, drink, equipment and services to the school catering sector.